Energy Balls | The Ultimate Recipe Guide!

 Next, flaxseeds.
 Or chia seeds.
 Or whatever other superfood you bought a giant bag of at Costco on a whim and now need to use up.

-No food processor or fancy equipment needed.
+You don’t need a food processor to make energy balls and no fancy equipment is needed.
 Pile everything into a bowl.

 Now that we have our base, we are ready for the Good Stuff: mix-ins!

-While I’ve tried enough different mix-in combos to open an energy ball food truck, I most often find myself choosing chocolate chips and…whatever else I can find in my pantry.
+While I’ve tried enough different mix-in combos to open an energy balls food truck, I most often find myself choosing chocolate chips and…whatever else I can find in my pantry.

 Energy balls = legit excuse to eat chocolate at all times of day.
 I like this math.